We discuss the following topics in this blog:

 What’s encouraging is that the likes of Airtel and Jio are ready to roll out 5G services by September 2021.
 But a lack of approvals means they will probably have to skip the testing phase completely.
 Alternatively, they will have to wait till October 2021 for 5G trials, as per the latest stipulation by DoT.
 The DoT also told the parliamentary committee that selected areas in India with adequate demand to justify capital expenditure on 5G deployment can expect some form of the roll-out in late 2021 or early 2022.

 Worryingly, as India keeps sleeping on the global 5G revolution, thrust areas like healthcare, education, safety, fintech, agriculture, IoT and more will keep suffering from the ignominy of lagging behind other nations – even neighbours like Nepal which are ready to roll out 5G as early as mid-July!

-But India Can Still Wake Up
+Can India Still Wake Up?

 If India remains as bullish as a tiger on its Digital India mission, then you need not worry.
 As the parliamentary panel notes, all hope is not lost yet – as long as we expedite the approvals and the DoT chalks out a clear roadmap for 5G deployment.

 At STL, we favour optimism in every given case.
 After all, that is what the future is all about.
 As a leading aggregator of digital networks, we too are invested in expediting 5G deployment in India by developing wireless gear critical for backend 5G infrastructure and teaming up with telcos like Airtel to develop 5G-ready optical fibre networks across India.